jhucsf/fall2020/resources/exam3review.md

 What are some advantages of encoding the address of a called function as a relative displacement rather than an absolute address?
 What are some disadvantages?

+A2) Let's say that you have a Linux executable that you don't have the source code for, and you want to change its behavior so that whenever it tries to open a file, it will be forced to look in a particular directory.
+For example, if the process wants to open the file `foobar.txt`, it will actually open `/tmp/look_here/foobar.txt`.
+What would be an easy way to accomplish this that doesn't require any modifications to the executable or any system libraries?
+You may assume that all files will be opened via calls to the `open` function in the shared C library, which is a wrapper for the `open` system call.

 # B. Exceptions and processes

 TODO